 You will need to refrain from driving for about six to eight weeks after the procedure.
 You cannot and should not drive with a cast on.
 Driving with a cast on is dangerous.
 Check with your doctor before you start driving.

-Can You Wear Normal Shoes After a Big Toe Fusion?
+Can You Wear Normal Shoes After the treatment?

-Can You Move Your Big Toe After Fusion?
+Can You Move Your Hallux After A Fusion?

-You cannot move the metatarsophalangeal joint after a metatarsophalangeal joint fusion procedure.
+You cannot move the big toe after a joint fusion procedure.
 However, you can move the joint next to it (interphalangeal joint) in the big toe.

-How Long Should You Be Off Work After Fusion Surgery?
+How Long Should You Be Off Work After A Fusion?

 If your job requires you to stand all day long or walk, you may need to take 6 to 8 weeks off work after surgery to ensure the fusion site is fully healed.